-nametopid, namepid - Return the Process ID for a Specified Process Name chai mine, Parameters name the path name t that identifies the process fbs_key the same value the identifying the frequency-based scheduler.
-This value is the specified for key when the scheduler was created using the see page 6-8 for an explanation of this routine). сри with the value ue indicating the processor(s) to be used in conjunction of the name parameter to identify the process.
-Acceptable responding results are: 0 the first process named by name currently running on the processor from which the call is made is requested -1 the first process named by name currently running on any processor is requested bit mask those processors with $(cpu \& (1 << i))$ set (where i is an integer ranging from 0 to 15 and representing a CPU) are requested
+nametopid, namepid - Return the Process ID for a Specified Process Name name the path name that identifies the process fbs_key an integer value identifying the frequency-based scheduler.
+This value is the same value specified for key when the scheduler was created using fbsconfigure (see page 6-8 for an explanation of this routine). сри an integer value indicating the processor(s) to be used in conjunction with the value of the name parameter to identify the process.
+Acceptable values and corresponding results are: 0 the first process named by name currently running on the processor from which the call is made is requested -1 the first process named by name currently running on any processor is requested bit mask those processors with ( cpu & $(1 << i)$ ) set (where i is an integer ranging from 0 to 15 and representing a CPU) are requested